Battle of Kulikovo: Campaign

 In August 1380 Prince Dmitri learned of the approaching army of Mamai.
 It is alleged that Oleg Ryazansky sent a message to him.
 The interpretations of such an act are different.
-Some believe that he did this, because in fact he was not a supporter of Mamai, others believe that he expected to intimidate Dmitry - earlier none of the Russian princes dared to meet in battle with the Khan himself.
+Some believe that he did this because he was not a supporter of Mamai, while others believe that he expected to intimidate Dmitry – in the past, none of the Russian princes dared to meet in battle with the Khan himself.
 Nevertheless, Dmitry quickly assembled an army in Kolomna.
 There he was visited by the ambassadors of Mamai.
 They demanded an increased tribute, "as under the Khan Jani Beg".
 Dmitry agreed to pay tribute, but only in the amount provided for by his previous contract with Mamai.
-In Kolomna, Dmitry received updated information about the Mamai itinerary and about approaching forces of Jogaila.
-So, after reviewing the army, on August 20 he moved west along the Oka River, crossed it at the town Lopasnya on August 24–25 and moved south towards Mamai.
-On September 6 Russian army reached the Don River where it was reorganized taking into account the units that joined during the movement from Kolomna.
-At the council it was decided to cross the Don before the enemies could combine their forces, although this step cut off the path to retreat in case of defeat.
+In Kolomna, Dmitry received updated information about the Mamai itinerary and about the approaching forces of Jogaila.
+So, after reviewing the army, on August 20 he moved west along the Oka River, crossed it at the town of Lopasnya on August 24–25 and moved south towards Mamai.
+On September 6, the Russian army reached the Don River, where it was reorganized, taking into account the units that joined during the movement from Kolomna.
+At the council, it was decided to cross the Don before the enemies could combine their forces, although this step cut off the path to retreat in case of defeat.